top of page

 Smiling also releases feel-good hormones because you cannot be unhappy when you smile.
 Even for a few seconds, you will feel content.
 This might be enough to take control of the situation and banish the discomfort.

-Final Takeaways from How to Master the Art of Composure and Navigate Pre-Meeting Discomfort with These 7 Simple Steps
+Final Takeaways from How to Master the Art of Composure and Navigate Discomfort with These 7 Simple Steps

 When you feel discomfort before an important meeting, remember that your body stores your emotions, and will show what's on your mind even if you say nothing aloud.